-Madeira and the Azores have their own practices, which you can enquire about from the Health Service of Madeira (Serviço de Saúde da Região Autónoma da Madeira) in Funchal and from the Regional Direcorate for Health of the Azores (Direção Regional de Saúde dos Açores) in Angra do Heroismo.
+Madeira and the Azores have their own practices, which you can enquire about from the Health Service of Madeira (SESARAM) in Funchal and from the Regional Directorate for Health of the Azores (SAUDAÇOR) in Angra do Heroismo.

+In need of a doctor in mainland Portugal, go to the nearest health centre (Centro de Saúde).
+The health centres provide general practitioners.
 Show your European Health Insurance Card and ID and ask to receive treatment in accordance with EU provisions.
 You will then pay a standard fee (taxa moderadora) for your treatment.
 The fees vary depending on the procedure.
-Medical care is, however, entirely free for, among others, children under the age of 12, pregnant women, the chronically ill and pensioners, in certain cases, (ask more from the Regional Health Administration).
+Medical care is free in some cases for example for children under the age of 18, pregnant women, the chronically ill and pensioners.

 In urgent cases, you can go to the permanent emergency service (Serviço Atendimento Permanente, SAP), which is open 24 hours a day, or to a hospital.

 There are a limited number of public dental services, and a standard fee for treatment must be paid in accordance with the procedure.

 When you collect prescription medication prescribed by a doctor in Portugal from a pharmacy (farmácia), present your European Health Insurance Card.
 You will then receive a reimbursement for the costs of some medication.
 The level depends on, among other things, the seriousness of the illness being treated.

 Usually, you need a doctor’s referral for hospital treatment.
 At the hospital, show your European Health Insurance Card and ID and ask to receive treatment in accordance with EU provisions.
 You will pay a standard fee (taxa moderadora) for your treatment.
 The fees vary depending on the procedure.
 Patient transport in an emergency is free of charge.